 After almost 2 and a half hours, some of the youngsters proposed to fix a date every month in order to have regular meetings, so that a regular venue for meeting is available.
 They expressed the need for someone to take the leadership role of the group and keep contact amongst the group.
 Young Roma agreed on having more informal meetings in order to see what they really want in the future and how to become stronger.

-The Spanish Roma Youth Platform took place as part of the Roma Youth Voices project and as part of the Annual Work Plan of Phiren Amenca, co-funded by the European Youth Foundation and implemented in partnership with the Federación de Asociaciones Gitanas de Cataluña – FAGiC in Spain.
+The Spanish Roma Youth Platform preparation took place as part of the Roma Youth Voices project in partnership with the Federación de Asociaciones Gitanas de Cataluña – FAGiC in Spain.